Activities

 Digital Media Archivist

-Sheldon's media responsibilities include color correction, archiving, and digital finishing and distribution of 5k 16mm film scans, as well as other formats.
+Sheldon's media responsibilities include color correction, digital finishing and distribution of digitized 4k film scans, as well as other formats.

 MATT McKINZIE